netscaler/cloud-native-getting-started/gcp/anthos/waf/README.md

 ## WAF Use Case
 This use case focuses on deploying a Tier-1 Citrix ADC (VPX) in front of a Google Anthos GKE cluster within GCP.
-It leverages Google Anthos Configuration Management for consistent deployment of the Citrix components into the Anthos GKE cluster, and highlights how the Citrix ADC is automatically configured from the GKE cluster to add new Virtual Servers and Service Group Members as an application is deployed and scaled to meet user demand.
-Additionally, it leverages Google Anthos Policy Controller to ensure that Cirtix WAF configurations exist to protect ingress objects within a cluster.
+It leverages Google Anthos Configuration Management for consistent deployment of the Citrix components into the Anthos GKE cluster.
+It leverages Google Anthos Policy Controller to ensure that Citrix WAF configurations exist to protect ingress objects within a cluster.

-ACM (Anthos Configuration Management) is a GitOps centric tool that synchronizes configuration into a Anthos Kubernetes cluster from a Git repository.Policy Controller is a component of ACM that can audit or enforce configurations across the cluster.
+ACM (Anthos Configuration Management) is a GitOps centric tool that synchronizes configuration into a Anthos Kubernetes cluster from a Git repository.
+Policy Controller is a component of ACM that can audit or enforce configurations across the cluster.
 This lab automation has been written with [GitHub](https://github.com) as the git repository tool of choice.

 **Note**
 The infrastructure code contained herein is intended to function in a way that suits demonstrations or proof of concepts, but is not hardened or designed for production deployment scenarios.